fusion94/fusion94.org/src/content/blog/2026-01-04-bourbon-rye-wheat.md

 If you've spent any time exploring American whiskey, you've probably noticed that discussions eventually revolve around grain.
-Bourbon, rye, and wheated whiskeys are often spoken about as if they're entirely different categories—sometimes even opposing camps.
+Bourbon, rye, and wheated whiskeys are often spoken about as if they're entirely different categories, sometimes even opposing camps.
 In reality, they're closely related expressions built on the same foundation, separated primarily by **which grain takes the lead and how that grain shapes the final experience**.

-This expanded deep dive keeps the same core ideas intact while going further—adding context, nuance, and practical insight into how bourbon, rye, and wheated whiskeys differ, overlap, and ultimately serve different palates and occasions.
+This expanded deep dive keeps the same core ideas intact while going
+further: adding context, nuance, and practical insight into how bourbon, rye, and wheated whiskeys differ, overlap, and ultimately serve different palates and occasions.